 Web site for Women's Writing, an international scholarly journal focusing on women's writing up to the end of the long nineteenth century.
 A sample copy is available for viewing, requires registration.

-Old reviews from the Atlantic Monthly magazine are a source for criticism of George Eliot's novels by her contemporaries.
+Old reviews from the Atlantic Monthly magazine, a source for literary criticism of George Eliot's novels by her contemporaries.
 Nineteenth-century editions of the Atlantic Monthly can be searched at this site, provided by Cornell U.